 And one more fine region refinement to the smaller sphere, to create a more dense mesh there:

 Do not click on the ‘Generate’ button after you are done with the mesh settings, otherwise the physics of the simulation will not be taken into consideration during the meshing procedure.
 Instead of generating it at this point, your mesh will be automatically created after you start a new run later on.

 After all the settings are completed, proceed to clicking the ‘+’ icon next to the Simulation Runs, in order to get started with the computation.
 Initially, your mesh will be generated, and then the program will go on with the run.

 While the results are being calculated you can already have a look at the intermediate results in the post-processor.

 Did you know?

 Your results are being updated in real time!
 That means that you can already look into the intermediate results while the solver computes the final solution.

-When the simulation is completed, you can check the convergence and the results of the simulation.
+When the simulation is completed, you can check the convergence of the simulation.
 You can access it under the completed run:

 The convergence plot indicates whether the solution is reliable, or whether some changes should be made in the settings, like making the mesh finer, or increasing the simulation time.
 In the following picture you can see how the residuals of your simulations will appear in the plot if you set the end time to 2000 seconds and let it fully converge:

 In order to view the results of your golf ball simulation, click on the ‘Solution Fields’ tab under your finished run.
 This will redirect you to the online graphical post-processor.

 You can use several post-processing filters to further analyze the results.
 If you wish to see the pressure distribution on your golf ball :